liyiyan128/EPCC-HPC-Deep-Learning-Plankton-Classification/README.md

 # Deep Learning: Image Classification Using CNN

 This is my EPCC (University of Edinburgh) HPC summer school project on Deep Learning: Image Classification Using CNN on the Zooplankton Dataset.
-This project is based on the work of Tong (MSc in High Performance Computing at EPCC). [[1]](#reference)
+This project is based on the work of Tong (MSc in High Performance Computing at EPCC). [[1]](#reference) The code for `train_loop` and `model_evaluator` is from Tong's work.
 This work used the Cirrus UK National Tier-2 HPC Service at EPCC (http://www.cirrus.ac.uk) funded by the University of Edinburgh and EPSRC (EP/P020267/1).

 The model training and other computationally intensive work were done on Cirrus.
 Therefore, I used Python scripts instead of Jupyter notebooks, which made it easier for me to work with the job scheduler (Slurm).